visit-dav/visit/src/doc/data_into_visit/CreatingDatabasePlugin.rst

 `AVSucd <https://raw.githubusercontent.com/visit-dav/visit/refs/heads/develop/src/databases/AVSucd/avtAVSucdFileFormat.C#:~:text=md-%3EAddExpression%28%26vecExpr%29%3B>`__, and `CEAucd <https://raw.githubusercontent.com/visit-dav/visit/refs/heads/develop/src/databases/CEAucd/avtCEAucdFileFormat.C#:~:text=md-%3EAddExpression%28%26vec_expr%29%3B>`__.

 To avoid repeatedly duplicating such functionality in individual database plugins, a new feature was added similar to the ``<FilePatterns>`` feature.

-It is a new XML tag, ``<ScalarComponentREs>``, that allows developers to specify regular expressions used to automatically *detect* patterns of scalar variables representing the components of an aggregate vector or tensor variable.
+It is a new XML tag, ``<ScalarComponentREs>``, that allows developers to specify regular expressions used to automatically *detect* patterns of scalar variables representing the components of aggregate vector or tensor variables.

 VisIt_ defines *default* scalar component regular expressions in `GeneralDatabasePluginInfo::GetDefaultScalarComponentREs <https://raw.githubusercontent.com/visit-dav/visit/refs/heads/develop/src/common/plugin/DatabasePluginInfo.C#:~:text=GeneralDatabasePluginInfo::GetDefaultScalarComponentREs>`__ which can be overridden in any database plugin using the ``<ScalarComponentREs>`` tag in the ``.xml`` file for the plugin.
 There is an example override in the `Pixie plugin <https://raw.githubusercontent.com/visit-dav/visit/refs/heads/develop/src/databases/Pixie/Pixie.xml#:~:text=ScalarComponentREs>`__.